Sip Smart for a Slimmer Body

 A small 300ml chocolate milk alone has 34g of sugar, not to mention the colouring.

-Make an ice cold treat by mixing a teaspoon of cacao powder in a little hot water until dissiolved, then top up with lots of ice and milk or better still coconut milk.
+Make an ice cold treat by mixing a teaspoon of cacao powder in a little hot water until dissiolved, then top up with lots of ice and milk, coconut or nut milk.
 Add a pinch of stevia if you need

 Ask exactly what is in your bought smoothie, ask for only the ingredients you want and add some spinach, avocado (increase satiety) or similar veggie to reduce sugar content.